 Research, Education and Collaboration

 Ensure Hive Future is a Federal Not-for-Profit Organization that conducts apiary research and education to produce mite resistant, locally adapted honey bees.
-This grass roots project on Vancouver Island now has 3 seasons of experience with education, collaboration and queen rearing.
+This grassroots project has expanded to include locations in Vancouver, Whistler, Langley, and Vancouver Island, boasting over three seasons of experience in education, collaboration, and queen rearing.
 Our team has raised strong V.S.H.
 (Varroa Sensitive Hygiene) queens and provided them to many apiaries ranging from back yard to commercial apiaries throughout B.C.

 Ethical Bees, a commercial apiary with access to USDA genetics and V.S.H II (Instrumental Insemination) breeding capability, led to the creation of Ensure Hive Future.
 Ethical Bees and Ensure Hive Future are two partner entities with the common goal of achieving a self-sufficient supply of Better Bees in BC.